-Mistake 4 – wasting time on the back office burden
+Mistake 4 – Wasting time on the back office burden

-Most recruitment agencies start life as a single entrepreneur or small group of colleagues, which means operational activities tend to be done by hand.
+Most recruitment agencies start life as a single entrepreneur or a small group of colleagues, which means operational activities tend to be done by hand.
 However, as your business grows, manually managing tasks such as checking and recruiting timesheets, processing expenses, submitting invoices and chasing payments can become a huge drain on your time.

 We’ve already talked about the drawbacks of throwing more staff at a problem, and the benefit that technology can often provide growing businesses at a much cheaper price.
 Recruitment back office tech isn’t as expensive as most start-ups believe, and it can make a huge difference to your operational productivity.
-Investing in a solution that automates everyday tasks is a quick an easy way to run your business more efficiently, and free your team to focus on business development.
+Investing in a solution that automates everyday tasks is a quick and easy way to run your business more efficiently, and free your team to focus on business development.

 ETZ specialises in back office technology for start-up recruitment agencies.
 Its Startup 20/20 software is developed specifically to help new businesses cut the time and cost of managing your key operations.